-This city also has its own ballet and opera, so if you don’t want to give up your fine arts patronage in your retirement there are options there.
-Plus, with Tampa and St. Petersburg just up the road, the cultural options here are myriad.
+This city also has its own ballet company and opera, so if you don’t want to give up your fine arts patronage in your retirement there are options here.
+Plus, with Tampa and St. Petersburg just up the road, the cultural options here are legion.

 10. Sun City Center

 This is the only retirement-focused community on this list.
 Sun City Center has an age restriction, meaning no one under age 55 can live there.
 This, of course, leads to a whopping 74% of the population being senior citizens.

 While there aren’t a huge number of specific recreation centers in the town, the community does have clubs for just about any interest you can think of, from sewing to ham radios.
 The town is also directly between Sarasota and Tampa.
 So you’ll be able to escape the retirement community for the wider world when you want.

 How We Determined the Best Places to Retire in Florida

 To determine the best places to retire in Florida, we weighed a number of factors.
 We looked at the tax burden, figuring out how much of your retirement savings would be eaten up by taxes each year.
 Knowing that quality medical care is always important for retirees, we also considered the number of medical centers in a particular city.

 Many seniors look for a good community of fellow retirees in their new home, so we also looked at the number of recreation centers and retirement communities in each city.
 Finally, we looked at the percentage of senior citizens in each community.
 After all, a city with a lot of fellow retirees is likely to be a good destination for retirees.
 We compiled all of that data to rank the cities in the state.

 Retirement Planning Tips